International Trauma Questionnaire – Child and Adolescent Version (ITQ-CA)

-The International Trauma Questionnaire – Children and Adolescent Version (ITQ-CA) is a 22 item self-report measure focusing on the core features of Post Traumatic Stress Disorder (PTSD) and Complex PTSD (CPTSD) in children and adolescents (7 – 17 years old).
 It was developed to be consistent with the organising principles of the ICD-11 and is the child/adolescent version of the International Trauma Questionnaire (for adults; ITQ).
 The ITQ-CA is designed for diagnosis and can discriminate PTSD from CPTSD by employing validated diagnostic rules.
 The scale has two major subscales with three symptom clusters in each:

 — PTSD —